brandnpatterson/hello-webpack/README.md

 ## Prerequisites

-Start by cloning this repo, and run
+Start by cloning this repo and cd to it

 ```
 cd hello-webpack
 ```

-remove the git files from this project to make it your own
+remove the git files from this project to use it in your own github repo
 ```
 rm -rf .git
 ```